Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

      "that is slang again but never mind arthur says that every day"

-This next function takes the vectors of each word in the array and finds the mean vector of the whole sentence.
+This next function ``sentvec`` takes the vectors of each word in the array and finds the mean vector of the whole sentence.

 ```julia
 function sentvec(s)